ALPHACamp/twitter-fullstack-2020/README.md

 ## Start to use Simple Twitter
 *   Make sure that you have already installed [Node.js](https://nodejs.org/en/)

-1. Clone this project to your local place from github
+1. Clone this project to your local place from github.

           git clone https://github.com/LouisChen-TW/twitter-fullstack-2020.git